 Driving Precision Oncology Discoveries

 At the Sloan Precision Oncology Institute, we take a broad view of precision oncology.
 Our definition of precision oncology encompasses a wide range of areas including genetics and genomics, metabolomics, tumor microenvironment, environmental exposures and theranostics.
-It spans risk, prevention, diagnosis and treatment and is propelled forward by diverse and rich data sets developed in partnership with patients, the communities served by Fred Hutchinson Cancer Center and the wider Cancer Consortium.
+It spans risk, prevention, diagnosis and treatment and is propelled forward by varied and rich data sets developed in partnership with patients, the communities served by Fred Hutch Cancer Center and the wider Cancer Consortium.

 “The Sloans' generous gift will help Fred Hutch establish one of the world’s premier precision oncology centers that will bring together our very best basic science, data science, disease-oriented translational science, science of cancer prevention and understanding of the immune system.”